-Increased construction costs might only seem to be an issue if you have a building project in mind.
-However it’s worth pointing out that it can have a serious knock on effect to your insurance.
+Increased construction costs due to a higher than expected level of inflation might only seem to be an issue if you have a building project in mind.
+However, it’s worth noting that inflation can also have a serious knock-on effect to your property-owners and landlords’ insurance.

 Here we explain in detail how and why landlords should review their declared rebuild values.

 How does underinsurance present a risk to landlords?

 Landlords should give careful consideration to their declared rebuild costs.
 The following advice could help prevent, during the course of making a serious insurance claim, the devastating realisation that you’ve been significantly underinsured.

 Underinsurance occurs when a policy holder doesn’t stipulate the correct value to cover their property and/or their contents.
 Thus if a claim needs to be made the policy won’t provide sufficient funds to replace or repair the lost or damaged item(s) to the same standard.
 The onus for covering the shortfall will be on the policy holder, if they’re able to, as it could require a significant financial outlay.